Home

 for Positioning Templates

-Add a Smidge and
+Add a smidge and cut your background squares

-One of the most common applique techniques is to cut your background square 1 to 3 inches larger than the unfinished applique block.
+One of the most common applique techniques used is to cut your background square 1 to 3 inches larger than the unfinished applique block.

 EXAMPLE:

-15" square finished size + 1/2" for seam allowances + 1-3" extra
+15" square finished size + 1/2" for seam allowances + 1" to 3" extra

 equals

-16-1/2" to 18-1/2" background square
+Cut a 16-1/2" to 18-1/2" background square

 How much is enough?

 For our small basket block example, a 6" background square is big enough for a 5" finished block.
-The blocks need little handling and are quick to stitch with little distortion.

 For larger blocks, you'll want more insurance because: